deniz-korman/xray-synchrotron-processing/README.md

 ## useful if your videos are RGB but need to be grayscale
 convert_to_gray: False

+# Export a .png file with the first frame of every video
+indiv_thumbnails: False

 ## this crops the input videos to reduce memory usage and make it easier to view
 crop: [
   [500,-1],